 - Time span -Choose "All" This will give you a graph of all the data collected to date.
 If you would like to explore shorter data sets, you can choose "start year" and "end year" and click "Submit" to see the graph.

 Congratulations!
 Your exploration is now complete and you should be ready to start your research task.
-Before you begin, answer the Checking In questions below and then begin your task.
+Before you begin, answer the Checking In question below and then begin your task.

 Use Carbon Tracker and begin your own research